SMALL DIAMETER WATER MAIN REPLACEMENT PROJECT ADAMS MORGAN NEIGHBORHOOD– ADVISORY NEIGHBORHOOD COMMISSION 1C

 - Notifications regarding “No-Parking” zones will be posted 72 hours prior to construction, in certain areas in and around the job site, as required by DDOT.

-- Regular updates will also be provided to impacted residents, Advisory Neighborhood Commission 1C,
+Regular updates will also be provided to impacted residents, Advisory Neighborhood

-- Councilmember Brianne Nadeau and members of her staff
+and Ward 1 Councilmember Brianne Nadeau and members of her staff.